Patterson Mansion: 2013 sale

 In February 2014, real estate developer SB-Urban agreed to buy the Patterson Mansion if the city approved its plan to subdivide the structure into "micro-unit" apartments (units 400 sqft or smaller).
 The building's ballrooms and other spaces would become common areas.
 SB-Urban said it, too, wanted to tear down the non-historic addition.
 It proposed a seven-story new addition as well, but its addition would have uniform floors and be distant enough from the mansion that there would a "visual separation" from it.
-The Historic Preservation Review Board approved SB-Urban's design for an eight-story addition in late February 2014 after finding that revised designs provided enough visual distinction between the existing building and the to-be-constructed addition.
+The Historic Preservation Review Board approved SB-Urban's design for an eight-story addition in late February 2014 after finding that revised designs provided enough visual distinction with the existing building.
 SB-Urban obtained a $31 million investment from CBD LLC, a District-based real estate investment firm, in August 2015.
 The two companies, which formed a joint venture to renovate the mansion, said they planned 92 mini-apartments for the site, with shared living space, an on-site chef providing meals, meeting space, a private wine cellar, and a fully staffed private bar in the mansion's ballroom.
 Hartman-Cox Architects is designing the renovation and addition.

 The Ampeer Dupont Circle apartments opened in 2017.
-In 2020, Oakwood was appointed as management company and the property was subsequently rebranded as Oakwood Suites & Studios Dupont Circle Washington DC in 2021.
-The property extends a total of 92 residential apartments fitted with kitchens and washer/dryers, for long-term leasing as well as hotel accommodations suited for short and extended stays.
-As a venue that once was the center of social life in Washington DC in the past, Oakwood Suites & Studios Dupont Circle Washington DC was purposefully re-designed with communal spaces, including a social kitchen, ballroom and library.
+In 2020, Oakwood was appointed as management company; the following year, the property was rebranded as Oakwood Suites & Studios Dupont Circle Washington DC.
+The property includes 92 residential apartments fitted with kitchens and washer/dryers for long-term leasing and hotel accommodations suited for short and extended stays.
+It also includes a social kitchen, ballroom, and library.